Knowledge bases are an insanely efficient way to deal with customer questions.

-These are frequently asked questions that should be in almost every business’ knowledge base.
+These are the frequently asked questions that should be in almost every business’ knowledge base.

 You’ll need to tailor some to your requirements, but the questions below work for nearly everyone - and once you figure out a repeatable article format using the quick guide below, you’ll be able to write your own in no time.

-Here’s a quick hack for writing knowledge base answers that most of us can use - every answer should follow roughly the same structure.
+Here’s a quick hack for writing help desk answers that most of us can use - every answer should follow roughly the same structure.

 - Restate the user intention